Facebook plans to remove thousands of sensitive ad-targeting options

 Advertisers on Facebook's platforms can still target audiences by location, use their own customer lists, reach custom audiences who have engaged with their content and send ads to people with similar characteristics to those users.

+The issue of political advertising on social media platforms, including whether the content of politicians' ads should be fact-checked, provoked much debate among the public, lawmakers and companies around the U.S. presidential election.

+Twitter Inc in 2019 banned political ads altogether, but Facebook had previously said it would not limit how political advertisers reached potential voters.

-The company, which allows users to opt to see fewer ads related to topics like politics and alcohol, said early next year it would give people more controls over the ads they see, including ones about gambling and weight loss.
+Facebook, which now allows users to opt to see fewer ads related to topics like politics and alcohol, said on Tuesday it would early next year give people more controls over the ads they see, including ones about gambling and weight loss.

 (Reporting by Nivedita Balu in Bengaluru and Elizabeth Culliford in New York; Editing by Devika Syamnath and Matthew Lewis)